fox7orange/stepic-R-course/README.md

   * started_attempt - it used to be that user had to press the button "start attempt" to have an ability to submit a solution for practical step
   * passed - successfuly solved practical step

+## submissions_train.csv
-## submissions_train.csv - data about times and statuses of user's submissions
+It contains data about times and statuses of user's submissions

 * step_id - numeric step id
 * user_id - numeric anonymous user id